The City of Brighton and Hove in England is working to protect biodiversity with a new building policy.

-DIY “insect hotels” are cropping up in people’s gardens more all the time.
+DIY “insect hotels” are cropping up in people’s gardens more all the time (you can also purchase them online).
 And a rising number of consumers are seeking out chemical-free products to avoid pesticides, herbicides, and neonicotinoids.

 Meanwhile, some companies sell keychains and necklaces with sugar water to help revive bee populations on the move.